Birds Won’t Come To Your Feeders: 29 SECRET Reasons Why!

 2. You Look at Feeders During the Wrong Time of Day

-As a successful bird feeder/ bird feeding setup is very subjective according to the time of day, you need to take note not to look at your bird feeder during a non-peak time and call it a failure!
+As a successful bird feeder/ bird feeding setup is very subjective according to the time of day, you need to note not to look at your bird feeder during a non-peak time and call it a failure!

 When it comes to feeding birds, it’s a matter of timing.